sjoee/gender-equality-website/README.md

 # gender-equality-website
-a website dedicating to bring awareness towards gender equality by supplying all information about gender equality
+a website dedicating to bring awareness towards SDG 5 on Gender Equality by supplying all information about gender equality.